ABOUT

 OUR STORY.

-and the overwhelming success of #Hear4U projects and events, it's evident that an organisation like this is very much needed, working as a connector, healer and educator for many.
+With a following of over 2800 people and growing everyday, it's evident from the overwhelming success of #Hear4U projects and events, that an organisation like this was very much needed – working as a connector, healer and educator for many in the community.

 H